 There is no clear consensus yet on which solvent is best for dissolving PLA.
 While acetone has potential, there are still other factors that need to be considered.
 These include the molecular weight of the PLA material and its degree of crystallinity.

 Other solvents such as THF or ethyl acetate may be viable alternatives.
-However, these solvents are also quite hazardous are not as readily available as acetone.
+However, these solvents are also quite hazardous and are not as readily available as acetone.
 Make sure to work with the proper safety gear and practices if you plan on doing solvent treatment for PLA.